 Why Software Testing Engineers are learning Hadoop and Big Data?

 One of the most significant aspects of software domains are their testing processes.
 This is specifically true in case of organization choosing to adapt themselves to more improved technology.
-With this in view, software testing engineers and developers are furthering their knowledge in Hadoop and Big Data for furthering their career related interests.
+With this in view, software testing engineers and developers are furthering their knowledge in Hadoop and Big Data for furthering their career related interests (also consider checking out this perfect parcel of information for data science degree).

 Growth in Hadoop Jobs